OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 > ### Python Virtual Environments
 >
 > Notebooks provide a basic level of code isolation, but all notebooks share the set of packages installed in the Python kernel \(as well as any default modifications made to the Python path\).
 This means that any new packages you install \(such as those we provide instructions for in some of the examples\) will affect all notebooks.
 This can cause version problems when two different notebooks rely on two different versions of the same package.
 For this reason, Python professionals try to avoid installing project specific packages in the "global" Python kernel.
-Instead, the pros create one or more "virtual environments" which isolate the customizations needed for specific work.
+Instead, the pros create one or more "virtual environments" which isolate the customization needed for specific work.
 This lets you divide your experiments so that work in one experiment doesn't accidentally break the work you've already done in another experiment.
 >
 > Virtual environments are an advanced topic which we won't try to cover here.
 Interested parties should check out the [virtualenv](https://pypi.python.org/pypi/virtualenv) package or read up on using [Conda](https://conda.io/docs/) to set up isolated development environments.
 In our experience, it is easier to use `conda` to create separate Jupyter environments, but instructions exist for using `virtualenv` to do this as well.
 We document our Conda setup at the end of this chapter for the curious.